Towards a noncommutative Picard-Vessiot theory

-considered by many authors as the universal differential equation \cite{cartier1,deligne,drinfeld1,drinfeld2,CM}, \textit{i.e.} universality can be seen by specialization, \textit{i.e.} replacing the letters by constant matrices (resp. analytic vector fields) obtaining linear (resp. nonlinear) differential equations (see Remark \ref{rk3} below) and their solutions.
-From the equation \eqref{NCDE}, it follows (see, for example, \cite{eulerianfunctions}) that a PV theory of nonlinear systems \eqref{nonlinear} should be intimately connected with \eqref{NCDE} (remark that, due to the fact that $\Omega$ is connected, the constants of $(\ncs{\calH(\Omega)}{X},{\bf d})$ are such that
+considered by many authors as the universal differential equation \cite{cartier1,deligne,drinfeld1,drinfeld2,CM}.
+Universality can be seen by specialization, \textit{i.e.} replacing the letters by constant matrices (resp. holomorphic vector fields) and therefore obtaining linear (resp. nonlinear) differential equations (see Remark \ref{rk3} below) as well as their solutions.
+From equation \eqref{NCDE}, it follows (see, for example, \cite{eulerianfunctions}) that a PV theory of nonlinear systems \eqref{nonlinear} should be intimately connected with \eqref{NCDE} (the reader may remark that, due to the connectedness of $\Omega$, the constants of $(\ncs{\calH(\Omega)}{X},{\bf d})$ are

-It culminates with the fact that the coefficients of any suitable\footnote{\textit{i.e.} group-like at one - interior or frontier - point.} solution is group-like, \textit{i.e.} satisfies\footnote{ In the first identity, also called Friedrichs criterion, is involved the shuffle product ($\shuffle$) \cite{cartier1,fliess1,reutenauer}.}, for any $u,v\in X^*$ and $x_i\in X$,
+This culminates with the fact that the coefficients of any suitable\footnote{\textit{i.e.} group-like at one - interior or frontier - point.} solution is group-like, \textit{i.e.} satisfies\footnote{ In the first identity, also called Friedrichs criterion, is involved the shuffle product ($\shuffle$) \cite{cartier1,fliess1,reutenauer}.}, for any $u,v\in X^*$ and $x_i\in X$,